azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Bosse tells Bebin the story of when he found the<br>disfigured Miranjo, until Bebin is called away</p>
+<p align="center">Bosse tells Bebin the story of when he found the<br>disfigured Miranjo, until Bebin is called away.
+As Bojji and<br>Despa look on, Kage is faced with a life-or-death decision,<br>and finds help from an unexpected source.
+The Big Four<br>step forward to face Ouken.</p>
 </td>
 </tr>
 </table>